youdz/d2-stash-organizer/README.md

 For local development:
 - `npm install` pulls dependency from NPM.
 - `npm run watch` runs the project in watch mode on http://localhost:10001.
-- `npm run start` runs `src/scripts/main.ts` in Node, which is a messy playground used for debugging.
+- `npm start` runs `src/scripts/main.ts` in Node, which is a messy playground used for debugging.
 Before running it, make sure you modified `src/scripts/main.ts` for your use case.

 Scripts you shouldn't need to run for most contributions:
 - `npm run game-strings` re-generates the JSON containing all game texts, useful if you want to port this tool in a different language and have access to the game's Strings files.